 - Children’s Play Area – When you want to ensure your kids burn off all their energy before their flight, take them to the children’s play area.
-Locations: Landside and Airside, in the departures area.
+Locations: Terminal B, Airside.

 - Strollers – The airport provides strollers free of charge which can also be brought through security.
 Ask at the check-in counter.

 - Food & Drinks – Food concessions throughout the airport operate with varying schedules.
 At the time of this update, there are no 24-hour dining options.
 Food options include: ElbeZeit Café and Smoker Lounge (Landside, Departures level) • ElbeZeit Bistro (Arrivals) • ElbeZeit Food & Drinks (Airside, Departures level) • Feinbäckerei Heberer (Landside, Arrivals) • staff canteen (open to airport staff and general public).